Do Pets Grieve? Dogs and Cats in Mourning

 - Make sure your pet has company during the day and at night.
 Consider letting her sleep in the bedroom with her remaining human and/or animal family.

-- Our pets often mirror our own emotional state and behaviors.
+- Our pets often mirror our own emotional states and behaviors.
 Allow yourself time and space to come to terms with your own grief.
 Seek help if and when you need it.

 - Speak with your pet’s veterinarian about anti-depressant medication.
 This option should only be used as a last resort.
 Never give your pet anti-depressants without speaking to a vet.
 Doses for humans and pets are very different.